 Heat oven to 190C/fan 170C/gas 5.
 Put the onion and a large sprig of bay in the cavity between the legs.
-Now pack half the stuffing into the neck end, pushing it towards the breast.
+If using stuffing, pack half into the neck end, pushing it towards the breast.
 Secure the neck skin in position with skewers and tie the turkey legs together at the top of the drumsticks to give a neat shape.

 Weigh the turkey and calculate cooking time at 20 mins per kilo, plus 90 mins.
 (You may need to use your bathroom scales.)

 Put a large sheet of extra-wide foil in a large roasting tin, then put the turkey on top.
 Smear the breast with the butter, grate over half the nutmeg and season well.
 Cover the breast with bacon, pour over the wine, then loosely bring up the foil and seal well to make a parcel.